Willem de Sitter: Life and work

-Born in Sneek, de Sitter studied mathematics at the University of Groningen and then joined the Groningen astronomical laboratory.
+Born in Sneek, Netherlands, de Sitter studied mathematics at the University of Groningen and then joined the Groningen astronomical laboratory.
 He worked at the Cape Observatory in South Africa (1897–1899).
-Then, in 1908, de Sitter was appointed to the chair of astronomy at Leiden University.
+Then, in 1908, De Sitter was appointed to the chair of astronomy at Leiden University.
 He was director of the Leiden Observatory from 1919 until his death.

 De Sitter made major contributions to the field of physical cosmology.
-He co-authored a paper with Albert Einstein in 1932 in which they discussed the implications of cosmological data for the curvature of the universe.
-He also came up with the concept of the de Sitter space and de Sitter universe, a solution for Einstein's general relativity in which there is no matter and a positive cosmological constant.
+In 1916-17, he published a series of papers describing the consequences of Albert Einstein's theory of relativity to the understanding of astronomy, which were directly affected Arthur Eddington's 1919 findings in the famous experiment of the solar eclipse.
+He co-authored a paper with Einstein in 1932 in which they discussed the implications of cosmological data for the curvature of the universe.
+He also came up with the concept of the De Sitter space and De Sitter universe, a solution for Einstein's general relativity in which there is no matter and a positive cosmological constant.
 This results in an exponentially expanding, empty universe.
-De Sitter was also famous for his research on the motions of the moons of Jupiter.
+De Sitter was also well-known for his research on the motions of the moons of Jupiter, and was invited to give the George Darwin Lecture at the Royal Astronomical Society in 1931.

 Willem de Sitter died after a brief illness in November 1934.